Dragosgis/hello-world/README.md

 # hello-world
 Just another repository
 Dragos here, cheers!
-I'm a geographer and this are my first lines on GitHub.
+I'm a geographer and these are my first lines on GitHub.